Early Learning's Lasting Gifts: How Preschool Impacts Adult Life thumbnail

 FAQ 1: At what age should formal early childhood education begin?

 While opinions vary, many experts recommend that children start some form of structured early education around age 3 or 4.
-However, it's important to note that learning begins at birth, and high-quality childcare and parent-child interactions in the earliest years are crucial for development.
-It is important to make sure that formal education is not overly academic, but rather based on play and developmentally appropriate.
+It's important to remember that learning starts at birth.
+High-quality childcare, as well as parent-child interaction, are essential for the development of children.
+The key is to ensure that any formal education is developmentally appropriate and play-based, rather than overly academic or rigid.

 FAQ 2: What can parents do to support their child's education at home